-Under the PoW mechanism, a new block can only be added to the Blockchain if its creator has successfully solved a very computationally intensive cryptographic puzzle (finding the required hash).
-The process of solving this math problem is what is commonly called 'mining'.
-To compensate participants for their contribution of computational power, the payment network rewards the miners with certain units of Bitcoin, which is the only way of introducing new Bitcoins into the market.
-The level of the reward is set by the Bitcoin white paper and is halved approximately every 4 years (Nakamoto, 2008).
-Thus, the amount of new Bitcoins supplied to the market is decreasing geometrically over time.
-As a result, the total number of Bitcoins supplied to the market in the long run will reach a predetermined limit of 21 million coins.
+Under the PoW consensus mechanism, a new block can only be added to the blockchain if its creator has successfully solved a computationally intensive cryptographic puzzle (i.e., finding a hash value that meets certain conditions).
+The process of solving this mathematical problem is commonly referred to as 'mining'.
+To compensate participants for their contribution of computational power, the payment network rewards miners with certain units of Bitcoin, which at the same time is the only way of introducing new coins to the Bitcoin ecosystem.
+The level of the reward is set by the Bitcoin white paper and is halved approximately every 4 years.
+Thus, the amount of new coins supplied to the market is decreasing geometrically over time.
+As a result, the total number of Bitcoin supplied to the market in the long run will reach a predetermined limit of 21 million coins.